 13. Visualize yourself as someone people listen to

 The most intimidating conversations happen when we view ourselves as an outsider to the social group we are with.
 It may be partly true, perhaps we are at a social gathering and only know 1-2 people.
 But it is a HUGE mistake to view yourself as an outsider to the conversation.
 Rather, think of yourself as NEW.

-It took me a long time to realize EVERYONE experiences a nervousness of sorts when interacting with new people.
-Those that come across confidently have “faked it” until they made it.
+It took me a long time to realize almost everyone experiences a nervousness of sorts when interacting with new people.
+Those that come across confidently have often “faked it” until they made it.

-A key component in faking it is to view yourself as part of the conversation.
+A key component in “faking it” is to visualize yourself as part of the conversation.

 If you have the mindset that you don’t belong, you will externally communicate that through your body language, so even when you DO work up the nerve to say something, people aren’t going to pay attention because it seems like you don’t want to be part of the conversation.

-Put a positive twist on your expectations for the evening, and you’ll be surprised how this affects your conversations.
+Put a positive, but realistic twist on your expectations for the evening.
+You’ll be surprised how this affects your conversations.